RubixML/ML/docs/basic-introduction.md

 ## Making Predictions
 Suppose that we went out and collected 4 new data points from different friends using the same questions we asked the couples we interviewed for our training set.
 We could predict whether or not they will stay married to their spouse by taking their answers and passing them in an [Unlabeled](datasets/unlabeled.md) dataset to the `predict()` method on our newly trained estimator.
 This process of making predictions is called *inference* because the estimator uses the model constructed during training to infer the label of the unknown samples.

+!!! note
-> **Note:** If you attempt to make predictions using an untrained learner, it will throw an exception.
+    If you attempt to make predictions using an untrained learner, it will throw an exception.

 ```php
 use Rubix\ML\Datasets\Unlabeled;